 We start with a proprietary quantitative screening system to build up a short-list of potential investments.
 We then undertake detailed forensic analysis on short-listed investment candidates, reading multiple years of accounts, broker reports and web-based research.
 We use our network within different industries to get further background on the competitive dynamics of each sector.

-When we are comfortable with the investment opportunity, we interact with the management team either directly with small cap companies or through analyst briefings and conference calls.
+When we are comfortable with the investment opportunity, we interact with the management team either directly with companies or through analyst briefings and conference calls.
 We look to satisfy ourselves that they are smart, understand their business and are making decisions which are in the best long-term interests of the shareholders; we are particularly interested in their approach to investing surplus shareholder funds.
 We treat these interactions as an opportunity to undertake commercial due diligence, testing hard any scenarios under which the business could suffer a significant or sudden reduction in profitability or cash generation.

 A disciplined approach to price – in buying and selling